JBenda/inkcpp/README.md

 * Visit and read counts (`visits` and `CNT?` commands).
 * `seq` command and all sequence types (stopping, cycle, shuffle)
 * Global store that can be shared between runners
-* External function binding (strings as arguments, but no string return values) (no fallback support yet)
+* External function binding (no fallback support yet)

 ## CMake
 Project is organized using `cmake`.
 Just run `cmake` and it should configure all the projects properly into a runtime, compiler, and command line project.